 The Cult of the Heretic – Crazy religious cult who worship Time Lord rogue “The Heretic”.
 They wish to use the Master bending the laws of time in order to power a device that could literally re-write the universe in what ever image they wanted…

 An epic looking cover for a long-awaited epic story!

 When the two Masters swap back into their original bodies and start interacting and eventually bickering, it’s also great.
-Beevers’ Master getting annoyed at McQueen’s joke and one liners just before he kills he foe and the latter’s reaction to having his victim killed before he got to gloat was great.
-They way they talked about Jemima’s death had me actually laughing out loud “You killed one of the Doctor’s companions?
+Beevers’ Master getting annoyed at McQueen’s jokes and one liners just before he kills his foe and then the latter’s reaction to having his victim killed before he got to gloat was great.
+The way they talked about Jemima’s death had me actually laughing out loud “You killed one of the Doctor’s companions?
 I’ve always wanted to do that!”
-“I think she was new, so I don’t think it really counts…” Brilliant.
+“I think she was new, so I don’t think it really counts…” Great stuff.

 So, anyway, the Cult of the Heretic, a nice new bit of Time Lord lore, even if the members aren’t actually Time Lords.

 The fact that the two Masters kill the cult and are moments away from creating a new universe where they’re the master (obviously!) is pretty shocking, worthy of a big TV finale.
 The Doctor only manages to stop them due to two bits of technology that each Master carelessly left in his possession, and then getting them to argue over which one of them would actually rule.
 Given that most of the time when two Doctors meet they end up bickering and fighting, it’s no shock that two Masters would do the same.
 The Doctor uses the machine to recreate the universe exactly how it was before hand, minus Jemima’s death, which kind of ruins the gag I liked earlier, but makes sense.
 The two Masters are thrown back to where ever they were before this happened.